Central Leading Group for Publicity, Ideological and Cultural Work

-The Central Leading Group for Propaganda and Ideological Work (中央宣传思想领导小组 (Zhōngyāng Xuānchuán Sīxiǎng Lǐngdǎo Xiǎozǔ)) is the agency under the Politburo of the Chinese Communist Party (CCP) responsible for nationwide propaganda and information.
+The Central Leading Group for Publicity, Ideological and Cultural Work (中央宣传思想领导小组 (Zhōngyāng Xuānchuán Sīxiǎng Lǐngdǎo Xiǎozǔ)) is a leading small group of the Central Committee of the Chinese Communist Party (CCP) responsible for nationwide propaganda.

-Its current group leader is Wang Huning; with Sun Chunlan and Huang Kunming as deputies.
+Its current group leader is Cai Qi; with Li Shulei and Shen Yiqin as deputies.

 Functions and duties

 The CLGPIW controls all propaganda, publicity and information of the Chinese Communist Party as well as the People's Republic of China.
 The agencies under its scrutiny include the CCP Propaganda Department and the State Council Information Office.
 Its basic function is to coordinate ideological, propaganda, cultural, media and publishing activities.
 In both composition and duties, the CLGPIW overlap another similar body, the CCP Central Guidance Commission for Building Spiritual Civilization.

 The group leader is usually the Politburo Standing Committee member in charge of propaganda, while the deputy leader is the head of the Propaganda Department.
 The rest of the group members (usually five to eight), except for the head and deputy head of the Secretarial Group, seem to be unknown to the public.